mikezimm/Fabric-React-Testing/README.md

 ## fabric-react-testing

-The purpose of this repo is to test out individual components from
+The purpose of this repo is to test out individual Fabric React components from

 https://developer.microsoft.com/en-us/fabric#/controls/web/

+in SPFx Webparts.
+Each UI Component is a separate webpart that can be added to a page.

 ### Building the code